ckarli/Consumable-Connoisseur/README.md

 # Consumable Connoisseur

-This add-on intelligently updates a macro with your best available food, water, potions, healthstones, and bandages.

-Stop dragging new consumables to your action bars every few levels, when you run with a new Warlock, do a Heroic in Area 52, or do some PvP.
+This is a smart macro manager for World of Warcraft Classic & TBC.
+It automatically scans your bags and updates your action bar macros with the absolute best item available for your current situation.

+Whether you just leveled up, looted a stack of conjured water, picked up a stange healthstone from a new warlock, or walked into Arathi Basin, your buttons will always work.

 ![Consumable-Connoisseur](https://github.com/user-attachments/assets/326eb93f-329f-4967-b750-909011a05b01)

 ## Features

-🤖 **Auto-Updating** : Never manually replace a consumable on your bar again.
+🤖 **Auto-Updating** : Macros update instantly when you loot items, trade, level up, or change zones.

+🦺 **Safety First** : Uses a strict whitelist database.
+It will never accidentally eat your expensive Raid Buff food.

 🧠 **Zone Aware** : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.

-💬 **Accurate Tooltips** : What You See Is What You Get.
+💬 **Perfect Tooltips** : What You See Is What You Get.
 No more shoehorned macros that don't show the correct tooltips or item counts.

-⏩ **Performance Optimized** : Only updates when inventory changes or combat ends.
+⏩ **Optimized** : Light-weight, but also only updates when inventory changes or combat ends.

 ## Setup